-In a world where we're constantly connected, those new to cruising are sometimes shocked to find out about the high cost and sometimes poor speed of cruise ship internet connections.
+In a world where we're constantly connected, those new to cruising are frequently shocked to find out about the high cost and sometimes poor speed of cruise ship internet connections.
 We've written before about staying in touch at sea, as well as various lines' efforts to better connection speeds and prices on-board cruise ships.
 What we haven't discussed is why it's so tricky.
 We'll try to keep things relatively simple, but be ready to get nerdy as we examine why the speed of light isn't fast enough when it comes to WiFi on the high seas.

 The State of Internet on Cruise Ships Today